-Back in 2016, a group of local citizens in Brussels realised how difficult it was for newcomers in the city (inc. asylum seekers, refugees, illegal immigrants…) to meet and connect with locals.
+Back in 2016, a group of local citizens in Brussels realised how difficult it was for newcomers in the city (inc. asylum seekers, refugees, undocumented people…) to meet and connect with locals.

 This lack of contact with locals prevents newcomers from feeling fully integrated in Brussels.
 It affects multiple aspects of their life, from learning languages and discovering the city and its culture, to job opportunities, housing, personal development.
 But it also has an impact on the ‘bruxellois’, restricting their social circles, creating prejudice and fear of immigrants.